You are hereHome › What is coflex®?

 The coflex® Interlaminar Stabilization™ device has been widely adopted across the United States since its FDA approval in 2012.
 Get a glimpse of the coflex® device and its media coverage from not only when it was under investigational study by the FDA, but also since its approval.
 Read more about coflex® in the news.

 As a patient, there is always potential risk in having surgery or getting a medical device.
 Usually these risks are rare.
-You should refer to the coflex® Patient Labeling (Contact us to receive your own coflex® information guide) for a list of all potential risks and hazards that were observed during the clinical study.
+You should refer to the coflex® Patient Labeling (Contact us to receive your own coflex® information brochure) for a list of all potential risks and hazards that were observed during the clinical study.
 For patients receiving coflex®, the biggest risk is continued pain.
 Other risks include wound healing problems (such as infection or drainage), brief numbness or tingling in your arms or legs, and spinous process fractures.
 Some patients had illnesses or diseases not related to their surgery, like problems with their skin, problems breathing, problems with their heart, and other muscle or bone pain or soreness.
 In the clinical trial, similar problems were experienced with patients who had fusion.
 The coflex® surgery may not help relieve pain in some patients, and you may need another surgery to remove the device.
 It is hard to predict who will not benefit from this surgery.